TallChris91/PASS/README.md

 Using PASS via command line is possible as well: delete or comment out lines 40 and 47 from PASS.py and then use the following command:

 python3 PASS.py main(link_to_data, save_state (y or n))

+# ReproGen

+For participants in the ReproGen shared task, an extra folder (Evaluation) was created, containing a Microsoft Word document with the texts and questionnaire as it was distributed to participants for the study described in the 2017 paper.
+Do note that this document is fully in Dutch.
+The database containing the results of this study is available at: https://figshare.com/articles/dataset/PASS_evaluation_results/14866692 .